 When we visited in April the water levels were low enough that all of the make shift bridges allowed us to cross every time without getting wet.
 If you miss a step or water levels are high, you might end up with wet feet.

-It might be worth packing (at least in your car) a back up plan whether that's water shoes, a dry pair of socks or a second pair of shoes altogether.
-Take your time and you'll be fine, but it's something to be aware of going in!
+It might be worth packing (at least in your car) a backup plan whether that's water shoes, a dry pair of socks or a second pair of shoes altogether.
+You don't want to be treading around all day with wet feet!
+Take your time and you'll be fine, but it's something to be aware of going in.

-Along the way you'll come across ruins from an old lodge that served guests from the early 1900s.
+Along the way you'll come across ruins from the old Mayhew Lodge that served guests from the early 1900s.
 You'll come across the remnants of several old buildings fairly early on in the hike.
 They're located near the trail so you won't have to worry about missing them.

 Between the creek crossings, historical ruins, dense forest and sheer cliff walls the West Fork trail offers a unique experience relative to other hikes in the Sedona area.

-A nice thing to know about the West Fork Trail is that even though it's a moderately lengthy 6.6 miles if you go the full distance - you really don't have to if you're pressed for time.
+A nice thing to know about the West Fork Trail in Sedona is that even though it's a moderately lengthy 6.6 miles (10.6 km) if you go the full distance, you don't have to if you're pressed for time.
+It will take most hikers 3 hours to complete.

 While the trail continues to offer amazing views of the sheer canyon walls as the creek winds through the valley, it doesn't really change too much.

-Once you've had your fill feel free to turn back, there isn't a notable point of interest at the end like many other trails.
-If 6.6 miles is too long for you, feel free to pick a length that suits you!
+Once you've had your fill, you can feel free to turn back.
+There isn't a notable point of interest at the end like many other trails.

-Be sure to check out my post on visiting the Crescent Moon Ranch area if you haven't already.
+For a great non-hiking activity, be sure to check out my post about visiting the Crescent Moon Ranch area if you haven't already.
 It's a great place to spend a relaxing afternoon taking in views of Cathedral Rock or swimming in Oak Creek.
-If you do a longer hike such as West Fork (or check out my Devil's Bridge Guide) in the morning, this area is a nice same day afternoon activity since it's less strenuous.

 Looking for a more comprehensive Sedona travel guide?
 I've put together a list of top activities to do around Sedona you can read here.
+It covers tons of hikes along with places like the Amitabha Stupa & Peace Park.
 Also be sure to check out my full length Sedona Travel Guide available on YouTube.